frobnitzem/scicomp-recipes/dev/workflow.rst

     cd /ccs/proj/CHM101
     git clone --depth 1 --recurse-submodules https://github.com/cp2k/cp2k.git cp2k

-Going through the dependency list, `make` is there, but `python`-3 comes from a module.
+Going through the dependency list in the INSTALL instructions, `make` is there, but `python`-3 comes from a module.

 .. code-block:: shell